-Here are our best tips of what to expect, what extras to take advantage of and which ones to avoid if you take a cruise on the NCL Getaway with kids (see more reviews and rates).
+Here are my best 11 tips for what to expect, what extras to take advantage of and which ones to avoid if you take a cruise on the NCL Getaway with kids.

 1. Don’t fear inside cabins

 We opted for a discounted fare that lets NCL pick your cabin.
-The NCL agent pointed out to me that if we wind up with an inside cabin we’ll be paying less for it than if we choose it ourselves.
-And, he said, sometimes all the inside cabins book up and NCL would upgrade us to outside cabin (with a window) at the discount price.
-We took a chance, but it being a peak week we wound up in our first inside cruise cabin.
+The NCL agent explained that if all the inside cabins book up NCL would upgrade us to outside cabin (with a window) at the discount price.
+A.

 2. See the Shows

 NCL gets great shows.
 They are still running the perenial crowd-pleaser

 They were the dance review Burn the Floor (which we’d seen previously).
 They’re also showing Million Dollar Quartet, based on a real Sun Records recording session with Johnny Cash, Elvis, Carl Perkins and Jerry Lee Lewis.
 It’s a particularly good show if you have the grandparents along.